openbmc/docs/designs/multi-host-postcode.md

 The phosphor-post-code-manager is a multi service design for multi-host.
-The single host postcode handling D-bus naming conventions will be updated to comply the community naming scheme.
+The single host postcode handling D-bus naming conventions will be updated to comply with the community naming scheme.

- - Create D-Bus service names for single-host and multi-host system accordingly.The community follows conventions Host0 for single host and Host1 to N for multi-host.
+ - Create D-Bus service names for single-host and multi-host system accordingly.
+The community follows conventions Host0 for single host and Host1 to N for multi-host.
- - phosphor-post-code-manager reads the postcode when emit-change event in 'Raw.Value'.
+ - phosphor-post-code-manager subscribes to changes on the `Raw<N>` object hosted by `phosphor-host-postd`.
  - Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/
    hostX(1,2,3..N)) based on event received from phosphor-host-postd.